Jack-Coutts/Correlation_Heatmap_Plotter/README.md

 1. To run the program, simply double click on the `corr_plot_mac_exe` or `corr_plot_windows.exe` file that you've downloaded.

 2. A black window should appear, and you should need to wait approximately 30 seconds for the program to load.
+You will be asked if you want to do false discovery correction, and you must answer with y or n.

-Then, the following text will appear: `Please enter the file path of the x axis data e.g.metadata.xlsx: `.
+3. Then, the following text will appear: `Please enter the file path of the x axis data e.g.metadata.xlsx: `.
 Here you should enter the file path for the data you want on the x axis of your correlation heatmap.
 If you placed the executable file in the same folder as your data, then your response might be `spreadsheet1.xlsx`.
 If you have your executable file in the `Desktop/` folder and your data had the `/Desktop/data/spreadsheet1.xlsx` file path, then you would need to enter `data/spreadsheet1.xlsx`.
 This is because all file paths used by this program are **relative**, absolute file paths will not work!
 Once you have entered the file path, press enter and the program will check the file exists at the specified file path.

 3. Next, you'll be asked for the x axis label to be displayed on the heatmap.